Islamic marketing: Principles

-These principles are derived from Islamic ethics, which themselves are derived from the Quran, the sayings and behaviours of Prophet Mohammad, the example set by his companions, and the interpretations of Muslim scholars of these sources.

 These sources emphasize the importance of human well-being and good life, religious brotherhood and sisterhood, socioeconomic justice, and a balanced satisfaction of both the material and the spiritual.
 Islamic marketing ethics aims at maximizing equity and justice by inhibiting customer exploitation and avoiding dishonesty, fraud and deceit in business.
 Any unethical actions will do injustice and go against brotherhood and equality of humanity, which form the core of Islamic vision.

 The application of ihsan can strengthen relationships with customers and communities, which may improve a firm's public image and lead to further profit.

 Application

-Islamic marketing does not allow for the sale of certain goods and services.
+Islamic marketing does not allow for the sale of certain goods and services: